Renters Insurance in and around Tyler

 - Kilgore

 Home is home even if you are leasing it.
-And whether it's an apartment or a townhome, protection for your personal belongings is beneficial, especially if you could not afford to replace lost or damaged possessions.
+And whether it's a condo or an apartment, protection for your personal belongings is good to have, even if your landlord doesn’t require it.

 There's No Place Like Home

-It's likely that your landlord's insurance only covers the structure of the condo or property you're renting.
-So, if you want to protect your valuables - such as a stereo, a cooking set or a microwave - renters insurance is what you're looking for.
-State Farm agent John Merrill is committed to helping you understand your coverage options and insure your precious valuables.
+It's likely that your landlord's insurance only covers the structure of the property or apartment you're renting.
+So, if you want to protect your valuables - such as a stereo, a video game system or a set of cutlery - renters insurance is what you're looking for.
+State Farm agent John Merrill is dedicated to helping you examine your needs and protect your belongings.

 Have More Questions About Renters Insurance?